paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-003-general-provisions.md

   (A) not later than 180 days after the date of execution of the agreement, meet with the State to review implementation of the agreement and discuss plans for the first annual audit;

-  (B) conduct annual audits during each of the first 4 years of State participation; and
+  (B) conduct annual audits during each of the first 4 years of State participation;

+  (C) in the case of an agreement period of greater than 5 years pursuant to subsection (c)(7), conduct an audit covering the first 5 years of the agreement period; and

-  (C) ensure that the time period for completing an annual audit, from initiation to completion (including public comment and responses to those comments), does not exceed 180 days.
+  (D) ensure that the time period for completing an audit, from initiation to completion (including public comment and responses to those comments), does not exceed 180 days.

 (2) **Public availability and comment.—**